 The Dialog Token field is defined in 9.4.1.12 (Dialog Token field).
 It is set to a nonzero value chosen by the STA sending the sensing measurement request to identify the request/report transaction.

-The Sensing Measurement Report elementis described in 9.4.2.318 (Sensing Measurement Report element)
+The Sensing Measurement Report Container field is described in 9.4.1.xx (Sensing Measurement Report Container field).

 9.4 Management and Extension frame body components